How Microsoft and Apple are Fighting the Prejudice that Tablets Are Not For Creating

 Microsoft needs a compelling reason for customers to see the Surface as a legitimate computing device.
 And since they don’t (yet?) have a gangbusters App Store, they built a keyboard cover instead.

 But… what if the Surface for Windows 8 Pro’s ability to run classic Windows apps is akin to the iPad’s ability to run pixel-doubled iPhone apps?
 An inelegant but necessary solution that will not only justify marketing speak such as, “look at all the apps this tablet can run,” but also that can tide some users over until native apps are developed.
 Which, or course, raises the question: who will develop Windows 8 apps?Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.